Get All Your Keto Answers Right Here!

 Don’t get me wrong, grass-fed, organic meats and wild caught seafood are ideal.
 All of our food SHOULD be raised and produced this way, but that’s just not the way it is.
 A lot of my grocery shopping is done at Superstore, Sobeys, or the local Co-op grocery store.
 Even Walmart has viable products available.
 Keto doesn’t have to be expensive, just eat real food and you’ll find your grocery bill is actually less because you are eliminating all those junky convenience foods.

 I will say this: whenever possible, try to purchase foods that have not been treated with antibiotics.
-Consuming antibiotics can poke tiny pinholes in our intestine, which can lead to leaky gut among other digestive issues.
+Antibiotics can poke tiny pinholes in our intestine, which can lead to leaky gut among other digestive issues.
 If this is unavoidable, take a good probiotic to protect your gut.

 Is this possible with a family?